QB D'Eriq King Says He's Returning to Hurricanes in 2021

 No. 18 Miami (8-2) closes this season Tuesday in the Cheez-It Bowl against Oklahoma State (7-3).
 A win would ensure that the Hurricanes finish the season ranked for just the third time in the last eight years — and King coming back gives Miami a real shot of entering next year as a Top 10 team for what would be just the second time since 2005.

-Miami coach Manny Diaz said this month he thought King would benefit from a return.
+Miami coach Manny Diaz said this month he thought King would benefit from a return, and being in the same offensive system in two consecutive years for the first time.

-“I don’t think D’Eriq has ever been in the same offensive system two years in a row,” Diaz said.
-“And so, just to be able to come back and have the continuity of staff and players around him would be an immense benefit.”
+“D'Eriq King has now chosen us twice,” Diaz said.
+“He certainly had a lot of options last year and I'm certain any school that he would have chosen at this time last year would have had a really good season.”

 Next season will be King’s sixth in college — a very unusual quirk.
 He appeared in nine games for Houston in 2016, 10 more there in 2017, 11 for the Cougars in 2018 and four in 2019 before announcing that he was forgoing the rest of that season’s eligibility and would seek a transfer.
 Playing in only four games last season made it possible for him to remain eligible for a fifth year, and the NCAA rule regarding the pandemic gave him the option of extending his career once again.

+King suggested this month that staying was a real possibility.
+And now it's official, the last major decision in a year that started with him choosing Miami, then found him coming to grips with the sudden death of his father, finding a home with the Hurricanes and even battling COVID-19 this season.

-“You can’t go wrong playing quarterback at the University of Miami," King said.
+“There's a lot of pressure being the quarterback at the University of Miami,” King said.
+“But I like that.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25